rnaveensrinivas/DSA/03-Basic-Data-Structures/README.md

 # Deque

-A deque (double-ended queue) is an ordered collection of items that allows adding and removing elements from both ends (front and rear).
+A deque (**double-ended queue**), pronounced as "deck" is an ordered collection of items that allows adding and removing elements from both ends (front and rear).
 This flexibility makes it a hybrid structure combining the functionalities of stacks and queues, without enforcing LIFO or FIFO orderings.
 Proper and consistent use of addition and removal operations is required to maintain the desired behavior.

 ## Deque Abstract Data Type (ADT)